Guidelines for confirmation of candidature - higher degree by research

 Probationary candidate to advise the Graduate Research School (GRS), after consultation with their Supervisory team, of their intention to confirm - provide approx four weeks for the proposed confirmation date to ensure room bookings and required technology is available.

-The names and contact details of panel members need to be provided to the GRS, approximately one month prior to the confirmation date to ensure appropriate facilities will be available.
+The names and contact details of panel members need to be provided to the GRS, along with the proposed date of the seminar, approximately one month prior to the preferred confirmation date to ensure bookings for appropriate facilities will be available.

-Probationary candidate to submit to the Graduate Research School a written proposal, in accordance with the Confirmation of Candidature Guidelines, at least two weeks prior to the confirmation.
+Probationary candidate to submit to the Graduate Research School a written proposal, in accordance with the Confirmation of Candidature Guidelines (Not available - Currently under review), at least two weeks prior to the seminar date.

 The project report should include: